 The goal of the Diagnostic Medical Sonography Program is to prepare competent entry-level general sonographers in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains.

 1. Attend a Program Information Session.
 Attendance is not mandatory, but strongly encouraged.

 2. Apply to Collin College.

 3. Complete the following prerequisite course with a grade of “C” or better:

 PHYS 1405 *

-Acceptance into the Diagnostic Medical Sonography Program is competitive and is based on the total number of points that are accumulated in the following areas: I- Pre-Requisites, II- Core Courses, III-PSB Exam, and IV-Grade Point Average.
-Additional bonus points are available based on completion of specific additional coursework, health related work experience, and previously earned degrees.
-An interview is required for a select number of applicants.
+Acceptance into the Diagnostic Medical Sonography Program is competitive with an interview determining acceptance.
+Applicants are selected for an interview based on their application point total.
+The application point total is based on points accumulated from the following areas: I- Core Courses, II-PSB Exam, and III-Grade Point Average IV- Bonus Points.
+Bonus points are available based on completion of specific additional coursework, health related work experience, and previously earned degrees.

 Attending an informational session or meeting with the program director is encouraged, but does not carry points in the admission scoring process.
 The following methods are used to award points in the process of evaluating your application.
 Please note that these criteria are subject to modification and may be changed without prior notice.
 In the event that it becomes necessary to modify the criteria, all applications will be subject to the modification regardless of when the application was submitted.
 Changes in admission criteria will be published on the program web site.

 PSYC 2301 General Psychology * 2 Points

 GEN ED Humanities / Fine Arts course 2 Points